TRY NOW

 Meanwhile, cybercriminals are becoming increasingly adept at circumventing traditional security measures.
 The combination of a larger attack surface and savvier cybercriminals means IT security teams have their work cut out for them: Cybercrime has increased by 600% since the onset of the pandemic and, by 2025, will cost companies worldwide about $10.5 trillion annually.

-But before a CAASM strategy can be executed, IT teams must know what devices they need to protect.
+Before a CAASM strategy can be executed, IT teams must know what devices they need to protect.
 Unfortunately, about 70% of organizations don’t know what assets they have.
 There are several reasons for this.

 1. A changing IT landscape